 - Click the Feature Access tab on the Service Editor dialog box.

 - Click Advanced Options.

-- In the Feature Service Advanced Options window, select Add realm to user name when applying edits.
+- In the Feature Service Advanced Options window, choose Add realm to user name when applying edits.

 - Choose whether to use the default realm or apply your own.